 - stalls or merchandise stands for outdoor sale of goods at street front (encroachment onto sidewalk may be permitted by agreement with town); outdoor storage expressly prohibited3.

 - accessory uses permitted in all Districts (8.11)

-3 Items for sale are returned to building at end of each business day; goods not brought in at close of business day are considered outdoor storage.
+3 Items for sale are returned to the building at end of each business day; goods not brought in at the close of a business day are considered outdoor storage.

 d) General Requirements

 1) Along existing streets, new buildings shall respect the general spacing of structures, building mass and scale, and street frontage relationships of existing buildings.